neondatabase/neon-postgresql-expert/markdown/postgres_tutorial.md

 How it works.

-- First, sort all the films by rental rates from high to low using the `ORDER BY rental_rate` clause.
+- First, sort all the films by rental rates from high to low using the `ORDER BY rental_rate DESC` clause.
 - Second, take only 10 rows from the top using the `LIMIT 10` clause.

 ## Summary